-There is some confusion about the different types of student financial aid that are available to today’s college students.
-One of the most frequently asked questions concerns the difference between grants and scholarships.
+There is some confusion about the different types of student financial aid that are available today.
+One of the most frequently asked questions is about the difference between grants and scholarships.

 Grants and Scholarships

 Grants and scholarships are similar in that they are both essentially free money that does not need to be repaid – and for that reason they should be the type of student financial aid you seek first, before you consider loans.
 Grants and scholarships are different, however, in their sources of funding, the purposes they support, and the basis they are awarded on.